 During the 1840s and 1850s Māori owned a third of Auckland’s shipping fleet.
 They were the life-blood of the town, providing timber, labour, food, and a high proportion of exports.

-Auckland’s fortunes had risen with the influx of soldiers, but declined when the imperial troops left from 1864 and the capital was moved to Wellington a year later.
-But the discovery of gold at Thames in 1868 brought a new influx of wealth.
+Auckland’s fortunes had risen with the influx of soldiers, but declined when the troops left from 1864 and the capital was moved to Wellington a year later.
+The discovery of gold at Thames in 1868 brought a new influx of wealth.